monarc-project/monarc-project.github.io/README.md

 ## Check and publish

-You can directly push your changes but it is preferable to first test locally:
+You can directly push your changes but it is preferable to first check locally:

 ```bash
 $ poetry shell # you can also use pipenv shell